scheibo/trakr/README.md

 [![Dependencies](https://img.shields.io/david/scheibo/trakr.svg)](https://david-dm.org/scheibo/trakr)

 trakr is a minimal library for tracking performance in Javascript applications in Node or in the browser.
+A sibling library, [trakkr][1], exists to extend trakr with functionality around formatting/displaying outout and aggregation.

 ## API